-lcon Action Toolbar Button Context Menu Description ÷ Add Instances to Selection Y Y Adds the instances within the clock domain to the ACE Selection Set (as shown in the Selection View (see page 138)).
-Choose Highlight Color Y Determines which color will be applied to the objects chosen the next time the Highlight action is selected for this view.
-1 Highlight Y Y Applies the currently active Highlight color to the instances within the chosen clock domain.
-(See Highlighting Objects in the Floorplanner View (see page 298) .)

-lcon Action Toolbar Button Context Menu Description × Un-Highlight Y Y Clears the Highlight for the instances within the chosen clock domain.
+lcon Action Toolbar Button Context Menu Description ÷ Add Instances to Selection Y Y Adds the instances within the clock domain to the ACE Selection Set (as shown in the Selection View (see page 136)).
+Choose Highlight Color Y Determines which color is applied to the objects chosen the next time the Highlight action is selected for this view.
+Highlight Y Y Applies the currently active Highlight color to the instances within the chosen clock domain (see Highlighting Objects in the Floorplanner View (see page 307)). × Un-Highlight Y Y Clears the Highlight for the instances within the chosen clock domain.
 Q Zoom To Y Y Zooms the Floorplanner View (see page 53) to a region containing the instances within the clock domain currently chosen in the tree.
 A Search for Instances Y Y Searches for instances belonging to the chosen clock domain.
-A Tcl find command is issued, and the Search View (see page 134) is populated with the results.
-Toggle Filter Row Visibility Y Changes whether the filter row (of filter icons) is visible or not.
-Note that this does not alter whether filters are active, it only changes the visibility of the row of filter icons.
+A Tcl find command is issued, and the Search View (see page 132) is populated with the results.
+TR.
+Toggle Filter Row Visibility (1) Y Changes whether the filter row (of filter icons) is visible or not.

+lcon Action Toolbar Button Context Menu Description le Notes I. Toggle Filter R icons. ow Visibilit y does not alter whether filters are active, it only changes the visibility of the row of filter